hazeliscoding/hazeliscoding/README.md

 # 💫 About Me:
 Hello!
-I'm ducksoop, a passionate developer from Texas.
-I primarily work in Web Development.
+I'm Hazel, a passionate developer from Texas.
+I primarily work in Web Development but I also love working with C and C++.

 # 💻 Tech Stack: